 Textbook:

-We will use a free online book through CK-12.
+We use a free online book through CK-12.

 The book is available here.